ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Selected protocols represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
-Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as gQUIC, are both included despite overlapping features.
+Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as gQUIC, are included despite overlapping features.
 As such, this survey is not limited to protocols developed within the scope or context of the IETF.
 Outside of this candidate set, protocols that do not offer new features are omitted.
 For example, newer protocols such as WireGuard make unique design choices that have implications and limitations on application usage.
 In contrast,